 The color originally consisted of a pigment that had iron hydroxide as the most important part, when you “burned” the pigment, heated it, the loosely bound water was released and the pigment was converted to iron oxide which is more red and darker, this pigment was called burnt sienna, therefore the original, not burnt pigment, got the name raw.

 The color is light yellow-brown, usually quite transparent, it is important in all watercolor palettes.
 An alternative may be yellow ocher which has a similar hue but which is more opaque.
-I think transparency is crucial to Sienna’s advantage, and I also think that ocher is often a bit flat and boring.
+I think transparency is crucial to Sienna’s advantage, and I also think that modern ocher is often a bit flat and boring.
 You do not need both, my advice is to choose raw sienna.

 The range of raw sienna is extensive, all manufacturers offer at least one variant in their range.
 The color varies from slightly dull yellow to quite brown, hue is usually in the warm direction, some almost orange, others a little colder.

-My favorite without a doubt is Monte Amiata Natural Sienna from Daniel Smith which is something as unusual as a real earth color.
+One of my favorites is Monte Amiata Natural Sienna from Daniel Smith which is something as unusual as a real earth color.
 It granulates beautifully and has a nice dull warm yellow hue, it is never boring as some other siennas can be.

 The manufacturers use different pigments for raw sienna. here is a list of a few different ones.